 Do: Be personal, show some personality and explain what drives you, your skills & passions.
 Don’t: List every job you’ve ever had and the grades you received in every class.

-What you should do instead, is use this space to introduce yourself to a potential employer.
+Your Paddl Profile helps you to showcase yourself - your career aspirations, qualifications, employment experience, achievements, accolades - to potential employers.
+Use this space to make a good first impression.
 Instead of impersonally listing every job you’ve ever had, or the grades you’ve received in every class - aim to succinctly summarise who you are, what you’re good at and what drives you.

 Insert some personality too - do you love to travel?
 Mention it!
 For example, you might say:

 “Hi!
 I’m Jordan, I’m a third-year psychology student and am driven by a deep desire to understand the motivations behind human behaviour.
 I also love to travel!”

 Tip Three: Short & sharp, but it has to be concise

 Your profile summary should be just that - a summary.
 However, you still need to include key information about yourself that explains why you’re a great candidate for a role.

 A good way to start is by thinking about and quickly writing down what the most important things you want to communicate in your profile summary are.
 This could be your top skills (what you’re good at and love to do), some of the standout work experience you’ve had in the past, projects you’ve done at school that you’re particularly proud of and the main things you’re looking for in your career.